-As a Nigerian (or African passport holder) travelling to Seychelles, you should prepare yourself to go through extra scrutiny at the Seychelles port of entry and have the complete requirements for entry.
+As a Nigerian (or African passport holder) travelling to Seychelles, you should prepare to go through extra scrutiny at the Seychelles port of entry and have the complete requirements for admission.

 Before travelling, I read that several Nigerian travellers are pulled aside to be searched, taken to the ATM to review their account balances or asked to show how much cash they have travelled with.

-I have also read that the Seychelles Immigration Officers will sometimes withhold the traveller’s passport and only give it back upon departure.
-I did experience some of these but for the most part, it wasn’t my worst immigration experience.
+I have also read that the Seychelles Immigration Officers sometimes withhold the traveller’s passport and only give it back upon departure.
+I did experience some of these, but for the most part, it wasn’t my worst immigration experience.

 Nigerian in Seychelles: My immigration experience

 On the upside, the Immigration Officer was not hostile toward me.
-Once he confirmed my accommodations, he asked about other details of my trip, then stamped my passport and handed it back to me.
+Once he confirmed my accommodations, he asked about other trip details, stamped my passport and handed it back to me.

-While I did not have to show details of my financial status or my yellow card certificate, I would advise that every Nigerian traveller should have compliant records to avoid being deported.
+While I did not have to show details of my financial status or yellow card certificate, I would advise that every Nigerian traveller have compliant records to avoid being deported.

 Kenya to Seychelles: Booking accommodations & activities

 For accommodation, I booked all my stays via booking.com.
-The Seychelles government requires travellers to only book approved hotels that have been certified.
-I didn’t know this before booking but luckily all the accommodation options I chose were on the certified list.
+The Seychelles government requires travellers only to book approved hotels that have been certified.
+I didn’t know this before booking, but luckily all the accommodation options I chose were on the accredited list.

 Getting around in Seychelles

 Most people advise visitors to rent a car in Seychelles (particularly in Mahe and Praslin).
-This is great advice as taxis are quite expensive but it was not an option for me.
-In Mahe, I didn’t do much, so I went around in a taxi when I needed to or just walked to places around my lodge.
+This is excellent advice as taxis are expensive, but it was not an option for me.
+I didn’t do much in Mahe, so I went around in a cab when I needed to or just walked to places around my lodge.